paulino/ha-mqtt-entities/README.md

 ## HA MQTT properties supported (and not)

-The library supports items marked:
+The library supports items marked for entities

 - [X] Name
 - [X] Device name